We encourage students to apply for the NIDCD Student Travel Fellowship.

 We note that the 2023 CAC will be presented in a hybrid in-person and virtual/online format.
 While applications from students seeking to attend and present virtually will be considered, in-person attendance is strongly encouraged, and virtual fellowships will be the exception rather than the rule.
 Because the RSCA fellowship can only reimburse travel, registration, and other expenses directly associated with conference attendance, in most cases, the amount of virtual fellowships will be limited to the conference registration cost.

 For both the RP and CD tracks, the fellowship application process is integrated with the CAC abstract submission process.
 There are three parts to the application.
 Part 1 consists of demographic, contact, and other information that must be provided as part of the online abstract submission process.
 Examples for Part 1 for submission to CAC: Research Statement and abstract.
 Part 2 is a form on which to provide basic assurances.
 It must be signed by the applicant and the applicant’s advisor or department chair.
-Part 3 is a brief written statement that should be prepared according to instructions provided below.
+Part 3 is a brief written statement that should be prepared according to instructions provided here.
 Parts 2 and 3 must be saved as PDFs and uploaded at the appropriate step in the online abstract submission process.
 Applicants should read and complete each part carefully and follow the instructions for submitting them; incomplete applications will not be considered.
 The application deadline is the same as the CAC abstract submission deadline, January 16, 2023.
 We look forward to receiving and reviewing your application.
-Questions should be addressed to Will Hula at email@example.com with “RSCA application question” in the subject line.
+Questions should be addressed to Will Hula at firstname.lastname@example.org with “RSCA application question” in the subject line.